EdisonLiang/MonoDS/README.md

 1. Download the MonoDS.dll and Newtonsoft.dll from the Build folder.
 2. Add the two DLL files as references to your project.
+3. The current API is very small.
+See the code sample's below for available methods:

 ```csharp
 using System;